getherbie/herbie/README.md

 The easiest way to install Herbie CMS is with Composer.
 To do this, run the following commands in your terminal:

+For the upcoming version 2.x:

     # create project and install dependent libraries
+    composer create-project getherbie/start-website:dev-master mywebsite

+For the stable version 1.x:

+    # create project and install dependent libraries
     composer create-project getherbie/start-website mywebsite

+Start the internal webserver:

     # go to the web directory
     cd mywebsite/web